How to: Set a Breakpoint on a Function Call from the Call Stack Window

 This topic applies to:

-This feature is not available for Transact-SQL, Script in Internet Explorer, or ASP.
+This feature is not available for for T-SQL, Script in Internet Explorer, or ASP.

 To set a breakpoint on a function call

-In the Call Stack window, while in break mode, right-click the function call, and then click Insert Breakpoint on the shortcut menu (Breakpoint submenu).
+In the Call Stack window, while in break mode, right-click the function call and choose Insert Breakpoint from the shortcut menu (Breakpoint submenu).

 A breakpoint symbol appears in the left margin next to the function call name.